Build Your Child’s Social Communication and Self-Advocacy with Social Groups at Rooted Therapies

 What is your attendance policy?

-We ask that you treat our group sessions as you would attendance at school.
+We ask that you treat our group sessions as you would school attendance.
 The reason is that our groups are built around community involvement, and it helps participants see familiar faces week after week.
 You are paying for the complete set of sessions up front.
 If an emergency arises and you cannot make one session, you may drop into the other session meeting that week.

-Sign your child up for the Januarary 5th - March 11th group cycle: fill out the form below
+Sign your child up for the June 8th - June 11th group cycle: fill out the form below

 Previous